 To keep the Anemones well-maintained, you have to keep your tank well-maintained.
 I will not be detailed about the process.
 But you have to have a good understanding of the essential maintenance of a tank.

-  After tank maintenance comes to the lighting system, you have to provide your tank with bright lighting for the Anemones to grow.
+After tank maintenance, comes the lighting system.
+You have to provide your tank with bright lighting for the Anemones to grow.

 If your lighting system is standard fluorescent or compact fluorescent, which is even more robust, the Bubble Tips may survive for a while, but they will not thrive in any way and die slowly in the end.

 Metal halide, T5, and reef LED lights are the best lighting systems for these Anemones.